Dharma-09/FirewallGuard/README.md

 6. Once you are satisfied with all the changes, you can save the modified rule set by clicking the "Download rules" button under the Rules widget.
 The new rules will be saved as "new_rules.csv" in the default Downloads folder.

 ![Download](img/step_4.png)

-## Acknowledgements:

-The code is based on the following research:

-[1] E. Al-Shaer, H. Hamed, R. Boutaba, and M. Hasan, “Conflict classification and analysis of distributed firewall policies,” IEEE J. Select.
-Areas Commun., vol. 23, no. 10, pp. 2069–2084, Oct.
-2005.
-[2] E. S. Al-Shaer and H. H. Hamed, “Modeling and Management of Firewall Policies,” IEEE Trans.
-Netw.
-Serv.
-Manage., vol. 1, no. 1, pp. 2–10, Apr.
-2004.